 beaches of the Turks and Caicos hide a wide array of beautiful and intricate seashells.
 Unfortunately, of the best

-On the sandy beaches in the Turks and Caicos, bivalves such as cockle (especially the glossy white egg cockle), scallop, wing, ark and lucine shells are the most common finds.
+beaches in the Turks and Caicos, bivalves such as cockle (especially the glossy white egg cockle), scallop, wing, ark and lucine shells are the most common finds.
 The calico scallop and zebra ark tend to be the most colourful of these plentiful bivalves.
 The small milk moon shell, lettered olive, and bubble shells are likewise typical finds.

 swell and rough ocean conditions.
 In the Turks and Caicos, fragile species such as worm shells, tuns, and murex shells often don’t survive in one piece on the rocky coasts.
 The exposed coasts are however great places to see small bits of coral.